006jawad/006jawad/README.md

 -->

 # Hello everyone, :wave:
 My name is Md Tasnim Jawad.
-I am a B.Sc. graduate of 2023, from Khulna University of Engineering and Technology, Bangladesh.
-During my undergraduate studies, I have had the privilege to work in various deep learning-based research.
-I conducted my own thesis on medical imaging using deep-learning-based neural networks, with a particular emphasis on their potential applications in clinical settings.
-Besides computer vision, I am highly interested in reinforcement learning and generative AI.
-Python serves as my primary tool for data processing and I am familiar with both Tensorflow and Pytorch frameworks.
+I am a Graduate Assistant pursuing a Ph.D. in Computer Science at Florida International University, Miami.
+I earned my B.Sc. degree in 2023 from Khulna University of Engineering and Technology, Bangladesh.
+During my undergraduate studies, I had the privilege of working on various deep learning-based research projects.
+My thesis focused on medical imaging using deep learning neural networks, with a particular emphasis on their potential applications in clinical settings.

+In addition to computer vision, I have a strong interest in large language models (LLMs) and generative AI.
+Python is my primary programming tool for data processing, and I am proficient in both TensorFlow and PyTorch frameworks.

 ## [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=6VOwVbwAAAAJ)  :star: